The Mating Season

 The Mating Season is Upon Us.
 Once into September, most goat keepers with breeding stock turn their attention to finding a suitable stud male/s for their breeding females.

-Pygmy goat owners don’t have the luxury of considering the use of artificial insemination and unless they are lucky enough to keep their own stud males, have either to buy one in on a temporary basis with the intention of selling on in the near future, borrowing a male or taking their females to another premises to be mated.
+Pygmy goat owners don’t have the luxury of considering the use of artificial insemination and unless they are lucky enough to keep their own stud males, have either to borrow a male or take their females to another premises to be mated.
 We have always been fortunate enough to have good quality stud males fairly close at hand, and have been able to leave our females at the premises to be mated when they come into season, or to visit when our goats are actually ready to be mated and taken back home straight away afterwards.
 The easiest scenario is obviously to keep your own stud males and therefore to be in the position to use them when appropriate.

 Fewer and fewer goat keepers appear to offer accommodation for visiting females, so if you happen to be near someone who does and whose premises and stud males are both acceptable, then thank your lucky stars.
 Now for the rules governing the taking of females to be mated and here I quote from the Defra/Wag websites.
 Both are identical.
 Exemptions for Breeding Goats “ Breeding goats of either gender will not trigger a six day standstill on premises to which they are moved for breeding provided that they are isolated for six days in a Defra / Welsh Assembly Government approved isolation facility before they leave the premises of origin.
 The recipient of the animals must complete and send to the local authority a declaration that the animals have been received, are intended for breeding on those premises and that they have been confined to an isolation facility for six days prior to the move.
 Goats may return to the same breeding premises during the six day isolation period on their home premises.
 The exemption for breeding goats is applied all year round and is not seasonal” The last but one sentence (in italics), in my mind, made no sense at all, so I checked with the Carmarthen Office.
 In an attempt to further clarify the situation, I was forwarded the following: Livestock: Rules for Livestock Movements (PB8501) “